Large Transformers are Better EEG Learners: Experiments

-We conduct the experiments using the proposed AdaCE-to-Image method.
-The pre-trained models we choose are Swin-Transformer-v2 ~\cite{DBLP:journals/corr/abs-2111-09883} tiny model of 28M pre-trained on ImageNet-1k and Swin-Transformer-v2 base model of 110M pre-trained on ImageNet-21k ~\cite{deng2009imagenet}.
-Similar to the two datasets discussed above, the proposed method achieves state-of-the-art performance, and applying the proposed AdaCE to fine-tune larger pre-trained models can achieve better performance, as shown in Table \ref{tab:4}.
+For the Sleep-EDF dataset, which comprises EEG data with each piece containing 3000 data points, we utilize the AdaCT-I method.
+AdaCT-I focuses on converting multi-channel or lengthy EEG data into spatio-temporal 2D pseudo-images, making it suitable for integration with pre-trained visual transformers.

+We use Swin Transformer models as feature extractors for the converted pseudo-images.
+Specifically, we utilize the Swin-Transformer-v2 tiny model~\cite{DBLP:journals/corr/abs-2111-09883}, which consists of 28 million parameters and is pre-trained on ImageNet-1k~\cite{deng2009imagenet}, as well as the Swin-Transformer-v2 base model, which comprises 110 million parameters and is pre-trained on ImageNet-21k.
+Table \ref{tab2} presents the comparison results between the baseline methods and ours on the Sleep-EDF dataset.

+The experimental results demonstrate the efficacy of our proposed method.
+By utilizing pre-trained Swin Transformer models as the core feature extractors for the converted pseudo-images, we achieve superior performance compared to other state-of-the-art approaches.
+The Swin Transformer's ability to capture both local and global features from the input data enables effective feature extraction from the spatio-temporal 2D pseudo-images generated by AdaCT-I. Additionally, in the process of converting raw EEG time series data into RGB pseudo-images suitable for input into Swin Transformer, AdaCT-I plays a pivotal role.
+AdaCT-I seamlessly transforms multi-channel or lengthy EEG data into spatio-temporal 2D pseudo-images, ensuring compatibility with Swin Transformer models and facilitating effective feature extraction.
+This integrated approach leverages the strengths of both AdaCT-I and Swin Transformer models, therefore leading to superior performance compared to other state-of-the-art approaches.

-If we apply the EEG-to-Text method on Sleep-EDF Dataset, the generated text exceeds three times the acceptable input length of the largest pre-trained model we use, even using non-overlapping sliding windows for downsampling may result in significant information loss.
-To demonstrate this, we conduct comparative experiments for fine-tuning pre-trained models with different approaches and include them in the ablation study at the end of this section.
+It is worth noting that there is a limitation when applying the AdaCT-T method on the Sleep-EDF Dataset.
+The generated text exceeds three times the acceptable input length of the largest pre-trained model we use.
+Even using non-overlapping sliding windows for downsampling may result in significant information loss.
+For further details, we illustrate the superiority of choosing AdaCT-I on this dataset through comparative experimental results in the ablation study section.